How profitable is Broiler farming in Kenya?

 Your overall sales revenue after selling mature birds and poultry manure are Ksh.
 44,250.
 It assumes a loss of two per cent loss of the birds.
 Poor feeding, hygiene and vaccination can lead to more losses.
 Observing better farm practices like disinfecting poultry houses and value addition will give you more sales revenue in the long run.

-The operating cost of raising 100 broilers is Ksh 42,670 without capital expenditure.
+It costs Ksh 42,670 to raise 100 broilers chicken in Kenya without the capital (fixed) costs.
 The large portion, 95 per cent, is for buying chicken feed.
 You will spend fewest amounts on vaccines and treatment at Ksh 580 only.

 The gross revenue for raising100 meat birds is Ksh 1,580.
 After a further deduction of Ksh 6,000 additional cost of labour, you will get a net loss of Ksh 4,420.